 The CONSULTANT will perform geometric design using the established Project design controls and criteria.
 The CONSULTANT will also use Project traffic data and results of traffic analysis to design appropriate roadway elements.
 The CONSULTANT will establish both preliminary vertical profile and horizontal alignments of the mainline.
-The design of Project alternatives must consider environmental constraint, physical constraints, Context Sensitive Solutions, Complete Streets, and any additional information, as required.
-See the PD&E Manual for more engineering and design considerations.
+The design of Project alternatives must consider environmental constraints, physical constraints, Context Sensitive Solutions, Complete Streets, and any additional information, as required.
+See Part 2, Chapter 3 of the PD&E Manual for more engineering and design considerations.